cristianoliveira/awesome4girls/CONTRIBUTING.md

 ----

+First of all thanks for contributing.
-Please ensure your pull request adheres to the following guidelines:
+Please ensure your pull request adheres to the following guidelines (it is enforced by specs):

 ### About Content